 I don’t proceed with a particular direction until I feel peace about it.

 Be Patient.
-Don’t rush until the you find peace.
+Don’t rush.
+Don’t move until you find peace.
 The universe bows to those who are patient and seek the truth.
 God will make everything work for good.

 Another helpful thing at this stage is to ask yourself: Why are we choosing to make a decision?
 Is the motivation inspiring or demanding/condemning?
 Is this decision motivated by fear/avoidance of pain or is it inspired by a promise of pleasure/opportunity?